ROSEHIP OIL IS AMAZINGLY GOOD FOR YOUR SKIN

 Watch out for a special Rosehip blend coming soon to Miskin Organics.
 Containing at least 80% essential fatty acids and vitamin A, using the highest quality certified organic Co2 rosehip and seed oils.
 Protected with vitamin E and Rosemary co2 antioxidants to keep the oil fresh and active.
 This unique blend will help to prevent premature aging.
 Keep updated and join our newsletter to be the first to know the release date.

-Our Revive face oil elixir also contains certified organic rosehip oil.
+Our ACE face oil elixir also contains certified organic rosehip oil.

 Do you use rosehip oil?
 What are your thoughts?